Intel Is Helping Amazon Build Its Alexa Artificial Intelligence Kingdom

 Why Amazon Needed Intel

 The original Amazon Echo speaker only used a digital media processor.
-Amazon opted to buy Intel’s laptop-level processor, the Atom x5-Z8350 for its latest Alexa Artificial Intelligence-enhanced smart home assistant.
-Amazon was the pioneer of voice-controlled smart speakers but competition from Apple and Google is forcing it to innovate outside the old voice-command focus of Alexa.
+Amazon opted to buy Intel's laptop-level processor, the Atom x5-Z8350, for its latest Alexa Artificial Intelligence-enhanced smart home assistant.
+Amazon was the pioneer of voice-controlled smart speakers, but competition from Apple and Google is forcing it to innovate outside the old voice-command focus of Alexa.

 The more powerful Atom x5-z8350 SoC (System-on-Chip) transformed the Echo Show to a full-pledged computer that can stream/display information and media entertainment to people.